MIT-SPARK/Kimera-RPGO/README.md

 cmake ..
 make
 ```
-If GTSAM Unittests give you trouble, you can do `cmake .. -DUNIT_TESTS=OFF`

 ## Usage
 This repository can be used as an optimization backend.
 A sample setup looks something like below.
-The default solver is `SOLVER=1` which uses LM for optimization.
+The default solver is LM.
 ```cpp
 // Set up
 // set up RobustPGO solver